10 Tips for Taking a Cruise to Tonga & the South Pacific(c) Pixabay

 10 Tips for Taking a Cruise to Tonga & the South Pacific(c) Pxhere.com

 There are a few reasons to bring cash with you to Tonga.
-First, many tour operators and shops don’t accept debit/credit card.
-Second, those that do will often have a credit card surcharge (combined with the exchange fees from your own bank).
+First, many tour operators and shops don’t accept debit/credit cards.
+Second, those that do will often have a credit card surcharge (combined with the exchange fees from your bank).
 Third, exchanging currency on cruise ships is often an expensive business of unfavourable exchange rates.
-You’re more likely to find a better exchange rate on Tongan pa’anga in your home country, and cheaper so at the exchange bureaus in Nuku’alofa and Neiafu.
+You’re more likely to find a better exchange rate on Tongan Pa’anga in your home country, and cheaper still at the banks in Nuku’alofa and Neiafu.
+We have more information on the subject in The Best Place to Exchange Currency in Tonga.

 10 Tips for Taking a Cruise to Tonga & the South Pacific(c) tongapocketguide.com

-While South Pacific cruises run from Australia and New Zealand year-round, note that it won’t always be smooth sailing.
-The South Pacific experiences two distinct seasons, the dry season (June-November) and the wet season (December-May).
+While South Pacific cruises run year-round, note that it won’t always be smooth sailing.
+The South Pacific experiences two distinct seasons, the dry season (March-October) and the wet season (November-May).
 While the wet season sees the South Pacific experiencing the highest temperatures, it also experiences the highest rainfall and tropical storms – not ideal if you’re a weak sailor.
-Another thing to note is that the whale season in Tonga is only between June and October in Tongatapu and July and October in Vava’u, so make sure you’re coming at the right time if you want to swim with the whales.
-Learn more about the seasons in Tonga here.
+Another thing to note is that the whale season in Tonga is only between July and October, so make sure you’re coming at the right time if you want to swim with the whales.
+Learn more about the best time to cruise to Tonga in The Best Time to Visit Tonga.

-After days at sea eating too much and probably not moving around too much, it’s always a good idea to get walking on port days.
+After days at sea eating too much and probably not moving around too much either, it’s always a good idea to get walking on port days.
 Sometimes, putting some time aside to explore the port towns is a good way to spend a morning or an afternoon.
 Especially in Tonga, you will find an astonishing array of handicrafts at the markets, see interesting royal sights like the Royal Palace and Royal Tombs and discover a wealth of Tongan eateries worth indulging in.
+Check out our walking tour in A Self-Guided Day Tour of Nuku’alofa: One Day Itinerary.

 10 Tips for Taking a Cruise to Tonga & the South Pacific(c) tongapocketguide.com